yechentide/LvDBWrapper/README.md

 For MacOS projects, you can use this package directly.

 For iOS projects, you need to do some additional work.
-The static libraried for iOS platform, are built with my personal apple team account.
+The static libraries for iOS platform, are built with my personal apple team account.
 Maybe my account will expire some day and I can't and won't offer any guarantees.
 So if your projects is for iOS, you must rebuild libz.a and libleveldb.a for iOS.
 In this case, please replace the following files: